 The gold standard in dramatic age reversal has long been the facelift, which lifts and tightens the entire face.
 The aged and saggy skin, muscle and fat are repositioned to restore a youthful and refreshed look.
 Lines, wrinkles, bags and droopiness are all addressed.
-Chicago plastic surgeon, Dr. Karol Gutowski, believes in a more realistic, natural-looking facelift and works closely with the patient to achieve the desired look.
+Our surgeons believe in a more realistic, natural-looking facelift and works closely with the patient to achieve the desired look.
 The ultimate goal of the facelift is to erase years off of the patient’s face and restore lost confidence without the face appearing overly tight or worked on.

 The technique used during a facelift is dependent on the patient’s facial features and conditions.
 Most surgeons will always aim for the less invasive technique, but some patient cases are severe and will require internal tissues, fat and skin to be manipulated.
 Patients must also understand the procedure in detail, including the level of invasiveness, placement of incisions, what layers of tissues will be corrected, and what risks may be associated with the surgery before moving forward.

 Also referred to as the cutaneous facelift, this technique removes excess and loose skin to create a tightened look.
 The remaining skin is repositioned to lift sagging cheeks and jowls.
 It also improves the profile along the jaw line.
 With this facelift technique, the muscles or fat tissues are left untouched.
 As the treatment focuses on the skin only, recovery is quick.
 This is ideal for those who still have good tone muscle and distribution of fat, but find the skin losing elasticity in some areas.